fvtt-fria-ligan/twilight2000-foundry-vtt/README.md

   </a>
 </p>

 > **DISCLAIMER:** This is the beta version for the playtesters of the Twilight 2000 4E game system for Foundry VTT.
 The system will be released on Foundry when ready.
-You feedback and bug reports are greatly appreciated.
+Your feedback and bug reports are greatly appreciated.

 <!-- An OFFICIAL system for Twilight 2000 4E (Free League Publishing) on Foundry VTT.-->